drzo/drzo/README.md

 - ⚡ Fun fact: ...
 -->

+And here is the mathematical proof established by demonstrating foundational universality invariant of subdiscipline.. the elementary differentials of every ODE, the key to all the Block codes, the partition function of all time-step integrators, evolution equations and gradient descent as Runge-Kutta order conditions.. the fabric of the Grassmannian manifold itself:

 $$\mathcal{T}: \mathbb{N} \rightarrow \mathbb{N} \cong \{a_n\}_{n=0}^{\infty} = \{0,1,1,2,4,9,20,48,115,286,719,...\}$$

 $$\exists! \mathcal{A}(x) \in \mathbb{C}[[x]] \ni \mathcal{A}(x) = x \cdot \exp\left(\sum_{k=1}^{\infty}\frac{\mathcal{A}(x^k)}{k}\right)$$